ProAngular/ngx-gist/README.md

 ## Description

 Behold, this package contains an Angular Material and HighlighJs styled element which displays your GitHub gists in a conveniant, easy to view interface.
 Don't have a gist?
-No problem, display your own code snippets by just passing in the same model!
+No problem, display your own code snippets by just passing in a direct model (`NgxGist.create({ ... })`)!
 All files from the remote/local gist are displayed in separate tabs for users to easily navigate.
 Many optional features and themes are available.

 GitHub gists can be created here: https://gist.github.com/